Friday, December 17, 2010

 A visit from Ellis

 It was January 9th and we received a wonderful visit from Ellis and her parents.
 Ellis came in first, she walked behind a partition and exclaimed "I loved this place".
 Interestingly enough, it turned out that her parents found their preferred art work behind that partition.
 While they were making their selection she worked with Guy in the most natural way.
-I was impressed by how calm & poised she was.
+She was so calm and poised.

 To view more work click here